-Using oils for constipation relief isn't a new trend.
+Using oils for constipation relief is not a new trend.
 Castor oil has been used for years to treat constipation, though its action differs from olive oil's mild effects.

 Castor oil affects the muscles in the intestines, causing them to contract and move.
 This often stimulates the bowel to pass stools.

-Pregnant women are sometimes advised to take castor oil to induce labor in an overdue pregnancy, as it can cause the uterus to contract.
-Pregnant women should discuss castor oil or any medications or supplements with their doctor before taking them.
+Sometimes people use castor oil to induce labor in an overdue pregnancy, as it can cause the uterus to contract.

 Many treatment options are available, and work in different ways to relieve constipation:

-- Fiber supplements add bulk to stool and make it easier to pass.
-Examples: Citrucel, FiberCon, Metamucil.
+Fiber supplements add bulk to stool and make it easier to pass.
+Examples include Citrucel, FiberCon, and Metamucil.

-- Stool softeners help get fluid into the stool and are often recommended after surgery or childbirth.
-Examples: Colace, docusate.
+Stool softeners help get fluid into the stool and are often recommended after surgery or childbirth.
+Examples include docusate sodium (Colace).

-- Osmotic laxatives help the intestine hold more fluid, rather than absorb it.
+Osmotic laxatives help the intestine hold more fluid, rather than absorb it.
 This helps soften stools.
-Examples: Milk of Magnesia, Miralax, Sorbitol.
+Examples include Milk of Magnesia, Miralax, and Sorbitol.

-- Lubricants help make the stool more slippery so it can easily pass out of the colon.
-Although olive oil is considered a lubricant when taken as a laxative, other lubricants are available.
-Examples: mineral oil, Fleet, Zymenol.
+Lubricants help make the stool more slippery so it can easily pass out of the colon.
+Olive oil is a lubricant when people use it as a laxative.
+Other lubricants include mineral oil, Fleet, and Zymenol.

-- Stimulant laxatives cause contractions and movement in the bowel.
-In general, these should only be used with more serious cases of constipation and under a doctor's guidance.
-Examples: Correctol, Dulcolax, Senocot.
+Stimulant laxatives cause contractions and movement in the bowel.
+In general, people should only use these with more serious cases of constipation and under a doctor's guidance.
+Examples include Correctol, Dulcolax, and Senocot.